florentpoujol/battlefield6_portal_tutorials/readme.md

 Once you have a player and a vehicle object in the same piece of code, you can use the `mod.ForcePlayerToSeat(player, vehicle, seatNumber);` function.

 The driver is always set number 0, the gunner (if any) is always 1, etc...

+## Setting up sectors, and capture points

+To have an area outlined on the deploy screen, you need to add a `Sector` object (in Godot), and give it a `PolygonVolume` object to the `Sector Area` property.
+The outline will appear grey.

+Within the sector you can setup capture points and MCOMs.
+Add a `CapturePoint` object, configure its `Initial team` property, and give it at least one `SpawnPoint` object in the `Infantry Spawn Points Team 1` property.
+You can also give a `PolygonVolume` object to the `Capture area` property.
+The color of the capture area will depend on the team that owns the point.

+Under a circumstance I haven't been able to figure out, the sectors areas overrides and define the combat area, even if you have a `CombatArea` object in the scene.